sedos-project/organization/docs/visitor/data/metadata.md

 In SEDOS the metadata standard [OEMetadata v.1.5.1](https://github.com/OpenEnergyPlatform/oemetadata#open-energy-family---open-energy-metadata-oemetadata) is used.

-## Required metadata information

-In SEDOS a minimal mandatory set of metadata information is required to:
+In SEDOS a minimal mandatory set of metadata information is provided to:

 1. automatically process the input data in the data pipeline,
 2. to provide useful context for data interpretation, and
 3. to fulfil legal requirements.

+The following oem-keys have been provided in the metadata of our reference dataset.

 ## Mandatory set of metadata information

-!!!
-Note "OEMetadata templates exist"

-    **Many metadata fields are already prefilled, if** you can build upon metadata templates ([scalar template](https://raw.githubusercontent.com/sedos-project/oedatamodel/main/oedatamodel-parameter/datamodel_scalars.json) and [timeseries template](https://raw.githubusercontent.com/sedos-project/oedatamodel/main/oedatamodel-parameter/datamodel_timeseries.json)).

-!!!
-Danger "Technical upload requirement"

-    OEM-key 15.2 is technically required for upload with oedatamodel-API

-Providing the following oem-keys when submitting your metadata is mandatory.

 ### General Keys